Bulgarians in North Macedonia: Yugoslavia

-Until the Balkan wars the majority of the Slav population of all three parts of the wider region of Macedonia had Bulgarian identity.
+Until the Balkan Wars the majority of the Slav population of all three parts of the wider region of Macedonia had Bulgarian identity.
 In 1913, the region of present-day Republic of North Macedonia became a part of the Kingdom of Serbia, thus becoming Southern Serbia.
 During World War I and World War II, when most regions of Macedonia were annexed by Bulgaria, a pro-Bulgarian sentiment still existed among the Slavic majority.
-However, harsh treatment by occupying Bulgarian troops reduced significantly the pro-Bulgarian orientation of the Macedonian Slavs.
-After the end of World War II, the creation of People's Republic of Macedonia and the codification of a new Macedonian language, a process of ethnogenesis started and a distinct national Macedonian identity was inaugurated into an established system.
+However, harsh treatment by occupying Bulgarian troops and forcible Bulgarianisation by the authorities significantly reduced the pro-Bulgarian orientation of the Macedonian Slavs.
+After the end of World War II, the creation of People's Republic of Macedonia and the codification of a new Macedonian language, a process of ethnogenesis started and a distinct national Macedonian identity was inaugurated into an established system, policies which were accepted by the overwhelming majority of the Slavic population in Macedonia without a problem.
 The new Yugoslav authorities began a policy of removing of any Bulgarian influence, making North Macedonia a connecting link for the establishment of new Balkan Communist Federation and creating a distinct Slavic consciousness that would inspire identification with Yugoslavia.
-The authorities took also repressive measures that would overcome the Bulgarian national identity of the population, such as the Bloody Christmas in 1945.
-In North Macedonia the Bulgarophobia increased almost to the level of state ideology, and the communists were successful in removing all Bulgarian influence in the region.
-A special Law for the Protection of Macedonian National Honour was passed by the government of the SR Macedonia at the end of 1944.
-The Presidium of Anti-fascist Assembly for the National Liberation of Macedonia established a special court for the implementation of this law, which came into effect on January 3, 1945.
+With such policies, the Yugoslav communist authorities mostly overcame the remaining pro-Bulgarian sentiments among much of the population.
+The authorities also took repressive measures against those who retained their pro-Bulgarian feelings, such as the Law for the Protection of Macedonian National Honour, which was passed by the government of the SR Macedonia at the end of 1944.
+The Presidium of Anti-fascist Assembly for the National Liberation of Macedonia established a special court for the implementation of this law, which came into effect on 3 January 1945.
 Bulgarian sources claim that in early 1945, around 100,000 Bulgarophiles were imprisoned and over 1,260 were allegedly killed due to this Law.
+However, some Bulgarian researchers have questioned these figures, noting that the assertion that these individuals were persecuted and killed solely on account of their Bulgarian national consciousness is deceptive.
+Per political scientist Mirjana Maleska, in SR Macedonia, the Bulgarophobia increased almost to the level of state ideology, influenced partly by past hardships that Macedonians experienced as a result of certain nationalist and chauvinistic circles in Bulgaria, but a great part of these anti-Bulgarian sentiments were result from the need to distinguish between the Bulgarian and the Macedonian nations.
 In the period between 1945 and 1991, when North Macedonia was part of Yugoslavia, there was also migration of Bulgarian population from SR Serbia to the SR Macedonia.
 The number of these migrants is unofficially estimated at 20,000.